santacrab2/ledysysgen7/README.md

 # Ledybot
-Working on making this a GTS sysbot done by SantaCrab420 and BewearHugs https://www.piplup.net - SantaCrab's discord.
+Working on making this a GTS sysbot done by SantaCrab420 and Bewearhugs https://www.piplup.net - SantaCrab's discord.

 ## About